-Applying for and opening account in the Union Registry is a multi-step process and is performed through different channels.
-Here and on the associated subpages, you will find information on how to apply.
+Applying for and opening accounts in the Union Registry is a multi-step process and is performed through different channels.
+Here and on the associated subpages, you will find information on how to apply the different account types.

 An account holder is the owner of an account in the registry.
-On each account, the account holder shall nominate at least 2 authorised representatives who then represent the account holder in the registry.
+On each account, the account holder shall nominate at least two authorised representatives who then represent the account holder in the registry.
 The representatives are those who have actual access to the account and can carry out transfers or enter emissions.
-At least one of the account representatives must be a Swedish citizen and have a permanent address in Sweden.

 The application process

-The opening of trading accounts and person holding accounts in the Swedish Registry under the Kyoto protocol are subject to fees.
+The opening of trading accounts in the EU ETS and person holding accounts in the Swedish Registry under the Kyoto protocol are subject to fees.

 Application fee: SEK 3 600 (no VAT)